check-spelling-sandbox/lambda-refarch-fileprocessing/README.md

 - **SentimentFunctionErrorRateAlarm** - A CloudWatch Alarm that detects when there is an error rate of 5% over a 5 minute period for the **SentimentFunction** and sends a notification to the **AlarmTopic**.

-- **ConversionFunctionThrottleRateAlarm** - A CloudWatch Alarm that detects when ther is a throttle rate of 1% over a 5 minute period for the **ConversionFunction** and sends a notification to the **AlarmTopic**.
+- **ConversionFunctionThrottleRateAlarm** - A CloudWatch Alarm that detects when there is a throttle rate of 1% over a 5 minute period for the **ConversionFunction** and sends a notification to the **AlarmTopic**.

-- **SentimentFunctionThrottleRateAlarm** - A CloudWatch Alarm that detects when ther is a throttle rate of 1% over a 5 minute period for the **SentimentFunction** and sends a notification to the **AlarmTopic**.
+- **SentimentFunctionThrottleRateAlarm** - A CloudWatch Alarm that detects when there is a throttle rate of 1% over a 5 minute period for the **SentimentFunction** and sends a notification to the **AlarmTopic**.

 - **ApplicationDashboard** - A CloudWatch Dashboard that displays Conversion Function Invocations, Conversion Function Error Rate, Conversion Function Throttle Rate, Conversion DLQ Length, Sentiment Function Invocations, Sentiment Function Error Rate, Sentiment Function Throttle Rate, and Sentiment DLQ Length.